 A biopsy is the only sure way to diagnosis most cancers.
-Imaging tests—such as CT scans and X-rays—can help identify areas of concerns, but they cannot differentiate between cancerous and noncancerous cells.
+Imaging tests like CT scans and X-rays can help identify areas of concerns, but they can’t differentiate between cancerous and noncancerous cells.

 Biopsies are typically associated with cancer, but just because your doctor orders a biopsy, it doesn’t mean that you have cancer.
 Doctors use biopsies to test whether abnormalities in your body are caused by cancer or by other conditions.

-For example, a woman might have a lump in her breast.
-An imaging test would confirm the lump, but a biopsy is the only way to determine whether it is breast cancer or another noncancerous condition, such as polycystic fibrosis.
+For example, if a woman has a lump in her breast, an imaging test would confirm the lump, but a biopsy is the only way to determine whether it’s breast cancer or another noncancerous condition, such as polycystic fibrosis.

 Whatever the type, you’ll be given local anesthesia to numb the area where the incision is made.

-Inside some of your larger bones—such as the hip or the femur in your leg—blood cells are produced in a spongy material called marrow.
+Inside some of your larger bones, like the hip or the femur in your leg, blood cells are produced in a spongy material called marrow.

-If your doctor suspects there are problems with your blood, you may undergo a bone marrow biopsy.
-This test can single out both cancerous and noncancerous conditions, such as leukemia, anemia, infection or lymphoma.
+If your doctor suspects that there are problems with your blood, you may undergo a bone marrow biopsy.
+This test can single out both cancerous and noncancerous conditions like leukemia, anemia, infection, or lymphoma.
 The test is also used to check if cancer cells from another part of the body have spread to your bones.

 Bone marrow is most easily accessed using a long needle inserted into your hipbone.
 This may be done in a hospital or doctor’s office.
 The insides of your bones cannot be numbed, so some people feel a dull pain during this procedure.
 Others, however, only feel an initial sharp pain as the local anesthetic is injected.

 During this procedure, your doctor uses a flexible thin tube called an endoscope.
 The endoscope has a tiny camera and a light at the end.
-A video monitor allows him or her to view the images.
-Small surgical tools are also inserted into the endoscope, and—using the video monitor—the doctor can guide these to collect a sample.
+A video monitor allows your doctor to view the images.
+Small surgical tools are also inserted into the endoscope.
+Using the video, your doctor can guide these to collect a sample.

 The endoscope can be inserted through a small incision in your body, or through any opening in the body, including the mouth, nose, rectum, or urethra.
 Endoscopies normally take anywhere from five to 20 minutes.